bigfix/developer.bigfix.com/site/reference/types/cast.md

 # name of &lt;cast&gt; : string

-The phrase used after the keyword &amp;quot;as&amp;quot; in an expression using the cast.
+The phrase used after the keyword "as" in an expression using the cast.

 # operand type of &lt;cast&gt; : type

-The type required before the keyword &amp;quot;as&amp;quot; in an expression using the cast.
+The type required before the keyword "as" in an expression using the cast.

 # result type of &lt;cast&gt; : type